joon-im/flex_dash_sales/README.md

 # A Simple Sales Dashboard

 This is a dashboard created using Shiny, plotly, and FlexDashboard.
-It utilizes techniques from Matt Dancho's Business Science University DS4B-102 course.
+It utilizes techniques from Business Science University's [DS4B-102](https://www.business-science.io/university/2019/05/16/course-launch-shiny-web-application-level-1.html) course.

 Data Source: Sample sales data from [Kaggle](https://www.kaggle.com/kyanyoga/sample-sales-data "Kaggle")